Jason5Lee/post-project/backend/api-document/post.md

 `GET /post/<post ID>`

-Get a post by ID.
+Retrieve a post by its ID.

 ### Response